Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Reproducing Kernels and Reproducing Kernel Banach Spaces

 This ensures that $g_1=g_2$ and thus, $\Fun_1=\Fun_2$. \end{proof}

-\begin{proposition} Suppose that $\Banach$ is the two-sided reproducing kernel Banach space.
-If the isometrically isomorphic function space $\Fun$ of the dual space $\Banach'$ is fixed, then the two-sided reproducing kernel $K$ of $\Banach$ is unique. \end{proposition} \begin{proof} Now we prove this uniqueness.
-Assume that the two-sided RKBS $\Banach$ has two two-sided reproducing kernels $K$ and $W$ whose corresponding isometrically isomorphic function space $\Fun$ of its dual space $\Banach'$ are the same, that is, $K(\vx,\cdot),W(\vx,\cdot)\in\Fun\cong\Banach'$ for all $\vx\in\Domain$.
-By the right-sided reproducing properties of $K$, we have
+\begin{proposition} If the dual space $\Banach'$ of the two-sided reproducing kernel Banach space $\Banach$ is isometrically equivalent to the fixed function space $\Fun$, then the two-sided reproducing kernel $K$ of $\Banach$ is unique. \end{proposition} \begin{proof} Assume that the two-sided RKBS $\Banach$ has two two-sided reproducing kernels $K$ and $W$ such that the corresponding isometrically isomorphic function space $\Fun$ of the dual space $\Banach'$ of $\Banach$ are the same, that is, $K(\vx,\cdot),W(\vx,\cdot)\in\Fun\cong\Banach'$ for all $\vx\in\Domain$.
+By the right-sided reproducing properties of $K$, we have that